mikaelvesavuori/opentelemetry-demo/README.md

 **This project should give you an idea why I made [MikroTrace](https://github.com/mikaelvesavuori/mikrotrace).**

 The project demonstrates the use of tracing: First making an overall span, then making child spans for calling the Star Wars API and then waiting for 250ms.
-Trivial, but enough the get the point across.
+Trivial, but enough to get the point across.

 ## Prerequisites